 - Need to transfer datasets ranging from hundreds of GBs to approximately 75 TBs (for datasets larger then this, consider AWS Import/Export Snowball).

-AWS Snowball is a petabyte-scale data transport solution that uses secure appliances to transfer large amounts of data into and out of the Amazon S3.
-Using Snowball addresses common challenges with large-scale data transfers including high network costs, long transfer times, and security concerns.
-Transferring data with Snowball is simple, fast, secure, and can be as little as one-fifth the cost of high-speed Internet.
+From petabytes to exabytes, AWS data migration services use secure devices to transfer large amounts of data into and out of Amazon S3.
+AWS Snowball, AWS Snowball Edge and AWS Snowmobile address common challenges with large-scale data transfers including high network costs, long transfer times, and security concerns.
+Transferring data with is simple, fast, secure, and can be as little as one-fifth the cost of high-speed Internet.

 A number of ISV partners are integrated with Amazon S3 for simplified data transfer and retrieval.
 Visit the AWS Storage Partner Solutions page for a list of approved AWS partner solutions.